 When someone is a recovering drug or alcohol abuse, they are one for life.
 Once the addiction has taken place, it is never fully gone.
 Even after treatment is complete, life is still full of temptation.
 That is why relapse is so common.
 So many people go through treatment, only to end up re-addicted to their vices of choice.
 Life is not easy for a recovering abuser, but it does get easier with time.
-Here are the top five reasons people relapse, along with tips on how to avoid succumbing to each cause.
+Here are the top five reasons people relapse, along with tips on how to avoid relapse.

 1. They Are Around the Wrong People

 One of the main reasons for relapse, according to About.com, is the people that abusers associate with once they are out of recovery.
 This can affect users in one of two ways.
 The first way is that they are hanging out with the people they used to hang out with while partaking in their drug of choice.
 For example, if a recovering alcoholic used to go to the bar with friends, simply hanging out with these friends could instigate a sudden urge to drink, regardless if any of them are actually drinking.
 Just seeing the people they used to drink with can be bad news.
 Similarly, frequenting locations that used to be the location for taking the drug can be just as dangerous and make it harder to avoid relapse.

 The other way that people matter is if the people around the abuser are partaking in the drug the abuser is recovering from.
 This can be friends, family, or even the stranger at the next booth over at a restaurant.
 When an abuser sees their drug of choice being devoured, it makes them want to consume it as well.
 While avoiding all people that are either associated with the drug or consuming the drug is almost impossible, it should be attempted, at least at the beginning.
 As time goes on, it will be easier to associate with these people.
 However, if the people are a close family, the abuser may still want to see them.
 In this case, the family should commit to not partaking in the drug when they are around the abuser.
 This is a small sacrifice for the family to make to help the abuser avoid relapse.